 Remain calm Lock or secure the room door, allow students outside your room to enter your room even if they are not assigned to you.
-Do not cover the windows.
+Cover the windows in doors when students cannot be out of view.
 Assigned teachers will clear the bathrooms and secure students in rooms.
 Remember the only time you will communicate with the outside is when an official appears at your classroom door.
 Do not use or answer the classroom telephone.
 Move students out of line of sight of doors and windows.
 Do not respond to additional PA announcements.
 Take attendance-include additions and indicate missing students and their last known location.
 Do not attempt to locate a student out of your room.
 Keep this attendance record for when you are released from lockdown.